Eat.Drink.Pure

 How to make fried rice with frozen cauliflower rice

-Saute the aromatics.
+Sauté the aromatics.
 Sauté the onion on medium-high heat till translucent.
-Next, add the ginger and garlic and saute for 30 seconds till aromatic.
+Next, add the ginger and garlic, and sauté for 30 seconds until aromatic.

 Chopped onions being sautéed in a light-colored pan with a wooden spoon resting on the side, perfect as the first step for a quick cauliflower fried rice or your favorite Whole30 fried rice recipe.